-The International Center is a part of the Office of the Dean of Students at the University of California, Irvine.
+The International Center is a part of Student Life and Leadership at the University of California, Irvine.
 The IC staff counsels and assists international students, faculty, researchers, staff and scholars with immigration, orientation, employment and adjustment needs throughout their stay at the University of California, Irvine.
 In addition, the IC staff brings together international and American members of the UCI community for a variety of cultural, educational, social and recreational activities.
 The International Center helps visiting students, staff and scholars from other countries with any concerns that develop during their time at UCI.
 International students admitted to a UCI program of study and visiting international faculty, staff and scholars should address correspondence about immigration or other related concerns to the International Center.

 Monday - Friday 8:00 A.M. - 5:00 P.M.
-G302 UCI Student Center ♥ Phone: (949) 824-7249 ₱ Fax: (949) 824-3090 ♥ E-mail: intl@uci.edu ♥ Web: www.ic.uci.edu
+G302 UCI Student Center www.ic.uci.edu

+Phone: (949) 824-7249 Fax: (949) 824-3090

+☑ E-mail: internationalcenter@uci.edu